ConductorOne/baton-dockerhub/README.md

-      --log-format string      The output format for logs: json, console ($BATON_LOG_FORMAT) (default "json") --log-level string       The log level: debug, info, warn, error ($BATON_LOG_LEVEL) (default "info") --orgs strings           Limit syncing to specific organizations by providing organization slugs. ($BATON_ORGS) --access-token string    The DockerHub access token used to connect to the DockerHub API. ($BATON_ACCESS_TOKEN) -p, --provisioning           This must be set in order for provisioning actions to be enabled. ($BATON_PROVISIONING) --username string        The DockerHub username used to connect to the DockerHub API. ($BATON_USERNAME) -v, --version                version for baton-dockerhub
+      --log-format string      The output format for logs: json, console ($BATON_LOG_FORMAT) (default "json") --log-level string       The log level: debug, info, warn, error ($BATON_LOG_LEVEL) (default "info") --orgs strings           Limit syncing to specific organizations by providing organization slugs. ($BATON_ORGS) --password string        The DockerHub password used to connect to the DockerHub API. ($BATON_PASSWORD) -p, --provisioning           This must be set in order for provisioning actions to be enabled ($BATON_PROVISIONING) --skip-full-sync         This must be set to skip a full sync ($BATON_SKIP_FULL_SYNC) --ticketing              This must be set to enable ticketing support ($BATON_TICKETING) --username string        required: The DockerHub username used to connect to the DockerHub API. ($BATON_USERNAME) -v, --version                version for baton-dockerhub

 Use "baton-dockerhub [command] --help" for more information about a command.